Plant-Based Diet for Beginners: The Health Benefits & More

 The vegan focus is usually set on avoiding animal products, but the priority is not placed on unprocessed plant-based whole foods.

 Where to get your protein is often the major concern for individuals considering a plant-based way of life.
 Beans, nuts, seeds, and whole grains are all plant-based sources of protein that are also filled with vitamins, minerals, and fiber.
+(Be sure to check out our full list of the best plant-based protein sources!)

 Protein needs vary from person to person depending on age, health status, and amount of physical activity.
 But garnering all of your protein needs from a plant-based diet is simple and achievable.

 One of the main reasons to start following a plant-based diet is for the health benefits.
 Now, more so than ever, research is showing how eating more plants and less meat can positively affect health.
+While eating animal products from grass-fed, pasture-raised sources can work for some people's bodies, here are some benefits to adding more plants to your plate.

 Most notably, a plant-based lifestyle has been linked to heart health.
 Ditching meat in favor of veggies can lower blood pressure and cholesterol, and reduce the risk of cardiac events.
 In a study of more than 10,000 adults published in the Journal of the American Heart Association it was shown that those who followed a more plant-based diet had a 16 percent lower risk of having cardiovascular disease and a 32 percent lower risk of dying of cardiovascular disease.